Download Regimen

 The drug is currently being studied in the TRIUMPH clinical trial program.
 It is not FDA-approved.
 Estimated approval timeline is late 2026 or 2027, pending Phase 3 completion and regulatory review.

-The Clinical Trial Results (Phase 3 TRIUMPH-4)
+The Clinical Trial Results (Phase 3 TRIUMPH-1)

-• 28.7% average weight loss at the highest dose (12mg) over 68 weeks
+• About 28.3% average weight loss at the 12mg dose over 80 weeks

 • Comparison context: semaglutide averages approximately 17%, tirzepatide approximately 22%